librallu/RICM4Projet/reports/Final_report/final.rst

    Pro :
     - Simple to install on a third party dev card communicating with the ESP8266 and making it run programs

    Cons :
     - Lack of performance and uses a lot of memory space
     - It has not libraries to use wifi

+   We can note that it's still in developpment, so we can hope that project will implement python on the ESP8266

  3 **Python to C++ via Shedskin :** Allows to program ESP8266 with python 2.7